listeph/cmake-tutorial-step-5/README.md

 # CMake Tutorial Step 5

-Used for [OSS Lab 8 Checkpoint 4](https://github.com/rcos/CSCI-4470-OpenSource/blob/master/Modules/08.TestingAndCI/Lab-TestingAndCI.md) using code from [cmake.org's CMake tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).
-This is the code from step 5 which includes tests on the application in `CMakeLists.txt` which can be run using `ctest -N` and `ctest -VV` from the binary directory.
+Used for [OSS Lab 8 Checkpoint 4](https://github.com/rcos/CSCI-4470-OpenSource/blob/master/Modules/08.TestingAndCI/Lab-TestingAndCI.md) using the source code from [cmake.org's CMake tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).
+This is from step 5 of the tutorial which includes tests on the application in `CMakeLists.txt` which can be run using `ctest -N` and `ctest -VV` from the binary directory.